christytan/OCI-GoldenGate/workshops/atp-d/LabGuide100PreparingyourprivatedatacenterintheOracleCloudInfrastructure.md

 A dbUserCompartment for database and application user objects such as Autononomous Databases (ADBs) and application client machines.
 While for the purpose of this lab we create a single dbUser compartment, in practice, each user may have their own compartment for further isolation

 The fleet Admin will have IAM policies to create and manage AEI, ACDs and network resources in the fleet compartment.
-This can be further separated between the fleet admin and a network admin
+Alternatively, a network admin may first provision the VCN and Subnets while a fleet admin then provisions the Exadata Infrastructure and Container databases

-Database users in the dbUser compartment will have priviledges to **use** the AEI and ACD resources in the fleet compartment only.
+Database users in the dbUser compartment will have priviledges to **USE**  AEI and ACD resources in the fleet compartment only.
 They cannot create, delete or modify those resources.
 A database user may have complete read/write privileges on their own compartments where they can create and destroy database and application instances